isomerpages/moe-sthildassec/_admissions/Direct School Admission (DSA).md

 </tbody>
 </table>

-**Important Information**
+<b>Important Information</b>

-Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.
+Parents and students are encouraged to choose schools wisely based on the student’s aptitudes and strengths, bearing in mind the schools’ academic and non-academic requirements, and the programmes available to develop the area of talent.   <br><br>

-Meeting all criteria does not guarantee students will be shortlisted/ given an offer.
+Meeting all criteria does not guarantee students will be shortlisted/ given an offer.  <br><br>

-Students who are successfully admitted to the school via <u>DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4</u>.
+Students who are successfully admitted to the school via <u>DSA are expected to honour their commitment to the school, and participate in the activities related to the talent they are selected for from year 1-4</u>. <br>  <br>

-**LETTERS ON OUTCOME OF SELECTION WILL BE ISSUED TO ALL DSA APPLICANTS BY** **12TH SEPT 2022**
+<b>LETTERS ON OUTCOME OF SELECTION WILL BE ISSUED TO ALL DSA APPLICANTS BY 12TH SEPT 2022</b>

       </p>